MarcinMichnik/MemopolisWebsite/README.md

 A fullstack django project, with the aim to create, browse, comment, update and delete memes.

 The project is hosted under https://www.memopolis.pl/.
+(Currently unhosted)

 ## Upvote System